bdring/ESP32_Atari_1020_Controller/README.md

 - Web Server with UI
 - Print from SD Card

-To learn more about this project, see this blog post (coming soon).
+To learn more about this project, see this [blog post](http://www.buildlog.net/blog/2019/10/inktober-project-2019-post-5/).

 ### <a name="donation"></a>Donation